void-linux/void-docs/src/config/services/configuring.md

 To edit a service, first copy its service directory to a different directory name, otherwise [xbps-install(1)](https://man.voidlinux.org/xbps-install.1) will overwrite the service directory.
 Then, edit the new service file as needed.
-Finally, the old service should be stopped, and the new one should be started.
+Finally, the old service should be stopped and disabled, and the new one should be started.